Fire and rescue services

 Unlicensed guesthouses providing low-cost accommodation operate in Hong Kong.
 They may not follow the safety standards set for licensed guesthouses.
 Don't risk your safety or security.

 If you choose to stay in a guesthouse, confirm it's licensed.
-Tell your family and friends where you are staying.

 More information: